fujiapple852/bounded-static/README.md

 As described in
 the [Common Rust Lifetime Misconceptions](https://github.com/pretzelhammer/rust-blog/blob/master/posts/common-rust-lifetime-misconceptions.md#2-if-t-static-then-t-must-be-valid-for-the-entire-program):

-> `T: 'static` is some `T` that can be safely held indefinitely long, including up until the end of the program.
-> `T: 'static` includes all `&'static T` however it also includes all owned types, like `String`, `Vec`, etc.  The
-> owner of some data is guaranteed that data will never get invalidated as long as the owner holds onto it,
-> therefore the owner can safely hold onto the data indefinitely long, including up until the end of the program.
->
 > `T: 'static` should be read as _"`T` is bounded by a `'static` lifetime"_ not _"`T` has a `'static` lifetime"_.

 The traits `ToBoundedStatic` and `IntoBoundedStatic` each define an associated type which is bounded by `'static` and